top of page

 Why is this animation so underrated?
 It was directed by Wes Anderson, it has a stellar cast, yet no one talks about it.
 Why?

-The setting for sci-fi comedy is somewhat familiar to everyone living in this pandemic.
-There is an outbreak of canine influenza in the fictitious city of Megasaki, and the authoritarian Mayor convinces the citizens the best solution to stop it from spreading further is to exile all of the dogs on a Trash Island.
-A while later, the Mayor’s nephew wakes from a coma and finds out his dog is on said island, so he goes on a rescue mission.
+The setting for this sci-fi comedy is somewhat familiar to everyone who lived through the pandemic.
+There is an outbreak of canine influenza in the fictitious city of Megasaki, and the authoritarian Mayor convinces the citizens the best solution to stop it from spreading further is to exile all the dogs on a Trash Island.
+A while later, the mayor’s nephew wakes up from a coma and finds out his dog is on the said island, so he leaves on a rescue mission.

 Extinction (2018)

 Released on Netflix in July 2018, this movie was directed by Ben Young and starred by Michael Peña.
-This story of a father suffering from recurring visions about losing his family, trying to work on his relationship with them amidst an alien attack, may seem formulaic, but it has a cool twist.
+This story is about a father suffering from recurring visions about losing his family, trying to work on his relationship with them amidst an alien attack.
+It may seem formulaic, but it has a cool twist.

-It received general unfavorable reviews, but it is a solid story.
-It favors action over sentimentalism, and this is probably the point people tend to dislike.
+Although it received general unfavorable reviews, it is a solid story.
+It favors action over sentimentalism, and this is probably the point that people tend to dislike.
 But this is also why the twist works.
-And it really changes your perspective the second time you watch.
+And it really changes your perspective the second time you watch it.

 The Platform (2019)